Benesse: Benesse Foundation

-The Benesse House is a 10-room hotel located inside a contemporary art museum on the island of Naoshima in the Seto Inland Sea.
-Built in 1992, it is the only hotel on the island and was designed in partnership with architect Tadao Ando.
+The Benesse House is a 10-room hotel located inside a contemporary art museum, the Benesse Art Site, on the island of Naoshima in the Seto Inland Sea.
+Built in 1992, it was designed in partnership with architect Tadao Ando.
 It was built by the Benesse Foundation which is funded by the Benesse Corporation.

 Franchises

-Benesse is the originator of the Kodomo Challenge educational program, which debuted in April 1988 and introduced three young-animal mascot characters: Shimajiro the tiger, Torippi/Flappy the parrot, and Ramurin the lamb.
-These characters, along with later 1991 addition Mimirin/Mimi-Lynne the rabbit, would appear in a long-running series of Shimajiro anime starting in 1993.
+Benesse is the originator of the Kodomo Challenge educational program, which debuted in April 1988 and introduced three young-animal mascot characters: Shimajiro the tiger, Torippi the parrot, and Ramurin the sheep.
+These characters, along with later 1991 addition Mimirin the rabbit, would appear in a long-running series of Shimajiro anime starting in 1993.